 The College’s main plaza will be full of Halloween games, activities and treats, including candy apples, face painting, pumpkin decorating and a costume contest.
 Trick-or-treating will take place in Enotah Hall and Appleby Center residence halls.

-The YHC Recreation and Fitness Center will be transformed into a thrilling and chilling haunted house that is recommended for children 11 and older.
-A new addition to this year’s festivities will be a spooktacular fun house in Myers Student Center that is recommended for children 10 and under.
+The YHC Recreation and Fitness Center will be transformed into a thrilling and chilling haunted house that is recommended for children 11 and older, and the Myers Student Center will be home to a spooktacular fun house recommended for children 10 and under.